Part A: Planetary Circulation Patterns

 - At about 30˚ latitude the air begins to sink, or subside.
 This sinking occurs because the air has become cooler and denser.
-This sinking air parcel is also drier because it released its moisture as it was rising near the equator.
+The sinking air parcel is drier because it released its moisture as it was rising near the equator.

-- As this convection cycle of air returns earthward, it heats and dries due to compression, and it forms areas of high pressure.
+- As the convection cycle of air returns earthward, it heats and dries due to compression, forming areas of high pressure.
 Each cycle is completed as the air moves back to the start and rises again.

-Checking InDescribe the motion of the circulation cells in the interactive; are they all rotating in the same direction?No, the middle cell, known as a Ferrel cell, rotates in the opposite direction; this air current, which is less organized, is driven by the motion of the other two.
+Checking InDescribe the motion of the circulation cells in the interactive; are they all rotating in the same direction?No, the middle cell, known as a Ferrel cell, rotates in the opposite direction.
+This air current, which is less organized, is driven primarily by the motion of the other two.

 Winds and pressureUse the Moving Heat interactive to explore the relationship between winds and pressure.
 Record your observations in your notebook or on the chart and map provided in the link above.